Skip to content

 You can also extend the command with the following parameters:

-• --iteration-count — Defines how many Locations are processed at once to reduce memory usage
+• --iteration-count — Defines how many locations are processed at once to reduce memory usage

-• --location-id — Regenerates URL addresses for specific Locations only, e.g. ibexa:urls:regenerate-aliases --location-id=1 --location-id=2
+• --location-id — Regenerates URL addresses for specific locations only, for example, ibexa:urls:regenerate-aliases --location-id=1 --location-id=2

 URL wildcards